lucas-dpontes/Cost-Optimization-Analysis-for-Eesti-Energia/README.md

 # Cost-Optimization-Analysis-for-Eesti-Energia

-Data analysis project developed as part of the Eesti Energia challenge, promoted by the **[Data Vinking](https://www.dataviking.com.br/)** data community.
+Data analysis project developed as part of the Eesti Energia challenge, promoted by the [Data Vinking](https://www.dataviking.com.br/) data community.

 This document summarizes the trajectory of the data analysis project, highlighting the main points and visualizations.

-The complete study is available clicking here, or by accessing the file Project.ipynb located in this repository.
+The complete study is available **[clicking here](https://github.com/lucas-dpontes/Cost-Optimization-Analysis-for-Eesti-Energia/blob/main/Project.ipynb)**, or by accessing the **Project.ipynb** file located in this repository.

 Project developed by Lucas Pontes *[profile](https://www.linkedin.com/in/lucasdpontes/)*